samuelthen/ip/docs/README.md

 ```
 Got it.
 I've added this task:
 [T][] Buy groceries
-Now you have 2 task in the list.
+Now you have 2 tasks in the list.
 ```

 ### Adding a deadline : `deadline`